Your area Not set — showing everywhere

 Partial

-He requested a status update on the Town Administrator, noting that the town is paying a salary without receiving any benefit.
-He also inquired if the town has options to fill the position.
+Steve Hall requested a status update on the Town Administrator situation, noting the town is paying a salary without receiving services.
+He asked whether the Board has options to fill the position.
 Key concern

 Board response